rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 ### NOT SO FAST.

-That's it for the first part of this blog post.
+That's it for the first part of this blog series.
 In the follow-up to this post, we'll go about implementing the actual code to get these feature specs passing.
 There's technically enough in place at this point to allow one to fly off into :computer:The Future:computer: on :train2:Rails of Glory:pray: or something,